 Throughout all of his success, Governor Baker has remained fairly silent on national politics.
 Baker decided to vote down the ballot in the 2016 presidential election, supporting neither Trump nor Hillary.
 As governor, Baker generally distances himself from the inherently controversial and hot button nature of national politics, choosing instead to focus pragmatically on what truly matters for any governor– the effective management and wellbeing of the state.
 For Baker, party polarization is a major obstacle to these goals and is better when abandoned.

 As a resident of Illinois, I can fully appreciate Governor Baker’s bipartisan approach to government, for Illinois suffered through a 793-day long budget impasse consequent of extreme party polarization.
 Over the summer, I volunteered my time canvassing door to door, and one of the questions I was supposed to ask was “who do you blame for the budget crisis?”
 Nearly every person blamed either the Republican governor or the Democratic Speaker of the House, failing to realize the blame was on both sides.
 Unlike Illinois, Charlie Baker realized that polarization is destructive rather than constructive, and in order to earn meaningful results, one must bridge the party divide which displays a proclivity to keep on growing.

-Photo Credit: Election 2010: Charlie Baker, WBUR Boston’s NPR News Station, © 2010 WBUR ALL RIGHTS RESERVED, licensed by CC BY 2.0
+Photo Credit: Election 2010: Charlie Baker, WBUR Boston’s NPR News Station, © 2010 WBUR SOME RIGHTS RESERVED, licensed by CC BY 2.0